 According to the Pharmaceutical Administration Law, the content of an advertisement for a drug shall be approved by an advertisement examination department appointed by the people's government of the province, autonomous region or municipality directly under the central government where the advertiser is located.
 It shall not be published without approval.

-After the publication of the advertising, the Administration for Market Regulation (AMR) is responsible for the oversight of pharmaceutical advertising.
-According to article 49 of Advertising Law, the AMR may exercise the following functions and powers when performing its duties of supervision and administration of advertising:
+After the publication of the advertising, the AMR is responsible for the oversight of pharmaceutical advertising.
+According to article 49 of the Advertising Law, the AMR may exercise the following functions and powers when performing its duties of supervision and administration of advertising: